Islam Karimov: Funeral and tributes

 After the death of Karimov, the prime minister, Shavkat Mirziyoyev, was appointed the head of the committee organizing the funeral of the president.
 A large number of world leaders, including the Presidents of the United States, China, Russia, and India immediately expressed their condolences.
 Uzbekistan declared three days of mourning and Uzbek embassies opened the book of condolences.
 Azeri President Ilham Aliyev, Latvian President Raimonds Vejonis, Chinese Prime Minister Li Keqiang, and Pakistani Prime Minister Nawaz Sharif visited Uzbek embassies to sign the book.

 On 3 September, thousands of people lined the streets of Tashkent for Karimov's funeral procession, throwing flowers at the cortege, as he was taken to the airport to be flown to his native Samarkand, where he was buried.
 His funeral service was held at Registan Square, a UNESCO World Heritage site.
-The ceremony was attended by delegations of 17 foreign countries, including Emomali Rahmon, president of Tajikistan, Gurbanguly Berdimuhamedow, president of Turkmenistan and Ashraf Ghani, president of Afghanistan, as well as Russian Prime Minister Dmitry Medvedev, Kazakh Prime Minister Karim Massimov, Georgian Prime Minister Giorgi Kvirikashvili, Deputy Prime Minister of Turkey Yıldırım Tuğrul Türkeş, and Iranian Foreign Minister Mohammad Javad Zarif, among other various level state representatives from the People's Republic of China, Prime Minister of India, South Korea, Ukraine, Azerbaijan, Armenia, Japan, and the United Arab Emirates.
-The State Council of Cuba declared 5 September as an official mourning due to the death of the President of Uzbekistan.
+The ceremony was attended by delegations of 17 foreign countries, including Emomali Rahmon, president of Tajikistan, Gurbanguly Berdimuhamedow, president of Turkmenistan and Ashraf Ghani, president of Afghanistan, as well as Russian Prime Minister Dmitry Medvedev, Kazakh Prime Minister Karim Massimov, Georgian Prime Minister Giorgi Kvirikashvili, Deputy Prime Minister of Turkey Yıldırım Tuğrul Türkeş, and Iranian Foreign Minister Mohammad Javad Zarif, among other various level state representatives from China, India, South Korea, Ukraine, Azerbaijan, Armenia, Japan, and the United Arab Emirates.
+The State Council of Cuba declared 5 September as an official day of mourning due to the death of the President of Uzbekistan.